iamdtang/skaterdav85.github.io/_posts/2016-01-23-ember-data-and-custom-apis-5-common-serializer-customizations.md

 By extending `RESTSerializer`, we can extract `type` from each `cat` and create a payload where the related data is sideloaded under the key `types`.
 We also need to modify `type` on each `cat` so that it equals `type.id` as opposed to the full `type` object.

 So back to the question, should you extend `RESTSerializer` or `JSONSerializer`?
-If you have nested models, extend `RESTSerializer` so that you can normalize the data to be sideloaded.
+If you have nested models, extend `RESTSerializer` so that you can normalize the related data to be sideloaded.

 ## 3. Mapping Attributes to Model Properties